ADIKURWA/ESP32Marauder/Beacon-Spam-List.md

 - Destination ESSID

 All connection requests against of the SSIDs in the list will be saved to an attached SD card in a PCAP file.

+This function can be exited by touching the screen.
+Once exited, the user will be sent back to the menu.